Travel the World with Trip

 Table of Contents

 As the capital of South Korea, Seoul is a city of modern buildings, kpop culture and bustling markets brimming with various kinds of shops.

-There are many places to visit in Seoul like visiting Gyeongbokgung Palace, exploring Hongik University Street etc. Hence a good plan for exploring and experiencing this city is very necessary.
-With 5 days in Seoul, you can discover major part of Seoul and enjoy your trip to the fullest.
+There are many places to visit in Seoul like Gyeongbokgung Palace, Hongik University Street, and much more.
+Having a good plan for exploring and experiencing this city is very necessary.
+Here is a suggested guide for an amazing 5-day tour that will help you discover and enjoy Seoul to the fullest.

 Before starting your exciting trip, don't forget to get some South Korean won (KRW).

-What should be highly recommended is that you could do the currency exchange in banks like KEB Hana Bank, Shinhan Bank and Woori Bank.
+It is highly recommended that you exchange currency in banks like KEB Hana Bank, Shinhan Bank, and Woori Bank.
 These banks provide a good exchange rate as well as quality service.

-Besides banks, there are also a number of money changers in downtown to stock Korean wons at Myeong-dong, Dongdaemum and Itaewon.
-Be careful with the exchange rate there.
+Besides banks, there are also a number of money changers Downtown at Myeong-dong, Dongdaemum, and Itaewon.
+Be careful with the exchange rate at such places, however.

-Impressive buildings, unique architecture design and youth atmosphere, welcome to Ewha Womans University.
+Impressive buildings, unique architecture design, and a youthful atmosphere, welcome to Ewha Womans University.

 The most famous architecture in Ewha Womans University is theunderpass campus.
 Glass with steel valley is used on both side.
 The unique design attracts tourists for taking a nice photo.